FlorinAndrei/soundspec/README.md

 Currently, the frequency resolution is about 1 Hz (in the bottom part of the spectrum), and time resolution is about 1 second.
 Details finer than those limits will seem smeared.
 Resolution could be increased, but at the cost of increasing the run time of the app.

-## For Windows 10 users (Mac version will follow soon, I hope)

-If you don't want to mess with Python scripting, there's an .exe for Windows you could download.
-Click the [releases](https://github.com/FlorinAndrei/soundspec/releases) link at the top of the page and download the most recent version.
-Extract the zip archive in some convenient folder - I prefer something like `C:\opt\soundspec` but that's up to you.

-Within the archive you'll find two executables: `soundspec.exe` and `soundspec-batch.bat`.

 ### Analyzing one file at a time

 `soundspec.exe` is for making the spectrum of a one or more files.
 It only works on WAV files.
 Example: